Find a Part Now

 Mercedes-Benz 9G-Tronic transmission

 9G-Tronic is Mercedes-Benz's trademark name for its 9-speed automatic transmission, starting off with the W9A 700 (Wandler-9-Gang-Automatik bis 700 N⋅m Eingangsdrehmoment; converter-9-gear-automatic with 700 N⋅m (516 lb⋅ft) maximum input torque; type 725.0) as core model.
-The transmission debuted on the E 350 BlueTEC in 2013, and successively replaced both the 7-speed 7G-Tronic (PLUS) transmission and the 5-speed 5G-Tronic transmission.
+The transmission was used in the E 350 BlueTEC in 2013 for the first time, and successively replaced both the 7-speed 7G-Tronic (PLUS) transmission and the 5-speed 5G-Tronic transmission.
 It includes versions for a maximum input torque of 1,000 N⋅m (738 lb⋅ft).

 After the 5G- and 7G-Tronic, this is the 3rd generation of modern automatic transmissions.
-Therefore this transmission is identified internally as NAG3 (New Automatic Gearbox 3rd generation).
-In order to increase the number of ratios, the previous restriction to the design as a pure in-line transmission has been abandoned and combined with that of the parallel epicyclic gearing.
+It is identified internally as NAG3 (New Automatic Gearbox 3rd generation).

 Development took place at the group's headquarters in Stuttgart-Untertuerkheim.
 Initially, the transmission was produced only at the Daimler plant not far away in Stuttgart-Hedelfingen.
 Since April 2016, the transmission has also been produced at Daimler's subsidiary Star Assembly in Sebeș, Romania.

-In 2019, the Jatco Ltd, based in Fuji, Shizuoka, Japan, started licensed production for use in Nissan and Infiniti vehicles.
+ln 2019, the Jatco Ltd, based in Fuji, Shizuoka, Japan, started licensed production for use in Nissan and Infiniti vehicles.
 In this version, input torque is limited to 700 N⋅m (516 lb⋅ft), allowing each of the gearsets 1, 2, and 4 to use only three planetary gears.
-Slightly modified gear dimensions give it a span of about 9.09:1.
+Slightly modified gear dimensions give it a span of just under 9.1:1.

 Specifications